yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_02.md

             --deployment-container-image-name nginx
         ```

- 3. In your Powershell Terminal log in to Azure by running the following command. this will open edge browser, you need to enter the login details as below:
+ 3. In your Powershell Terminal log in to Azure by running the following command. this will open the edge browser, you need to enter the login details below:

      * Azure Usename/Email: <inject key="AzureAdUserEmail"></inject>